Application instructions for 2021

 - Phase two for shortlisted applicants in April-May

-To complete a doctoral degree the doctoral candidate needs to complete the studies listed in the degree requirements (60 ECTS) and write a dissertation.
+To complete a doctoral degree the doctoral candidate needs to complete the studies listed in the degree requirements (40 ECTS, from on 1.8.2020) and write a dissertation.

 Who can apply?